Colleges by Location

 One of the hallmarks of Drake State is its commitment to student success and community outreach.
 The college offers various support services, including academic advising, tutoring, career counseling, and financial aid assistance.
 Moreover, Drake State hosts numerous events and initiatives throughout the year to engage with the local community, such as career fairs, workshops, and volunteer opportunities.
 With its dedication to academic excellence, career readiness, and community engagement, J. F. Drake State Community and Technical College continues to be a vital educational institution in Huntsville and the surrounding areas.

 J. F. Drake State Community and Technical College is a public two-year college with graduate programs located in Huntsville, AL and set in an urban environment.
-This educational institution operates on a semester-based calendar.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 52%.
-To find out more about what J. F. Drake State Community and Technical College has to offer to its students, read on for the latest data reported by this school.
+Explore this school's profile to find out all the important things about J. F. Drake State Community and Technical College.

 Quick Facts